mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 plenary to preserve the official hand-over procedures that occur at the March meeting, as described in {{?RFC8713}}.

-With a reduced agenda, the meeting format was 2 sessions (about 4 hours) a day and a maximum of two parallel tracks.
+With a reduced agenda, the meeting format was 2 sessions (about 4 hours) per day with a maximum of two parallel tracks.
 Other working group meetings were scheduled as interims over the following six weeks.
 The IESG published a purely advisory recommended schedule {{INTERIM-SCHEDULE}} to reduce conflicts among those interims.

-Some participants said {{107-FEEDBACK}} the period of intensive interims had a greater impact on their calendar than a single plenary meeting week, and reduced participation.
+While satisfation was high right after the meetinng {{107-FEEDBACK}}, participants later indicated in mailing discussion that the period of intensive interims had a greater impact on their calendar than a single plenary meeting week, and in some meeting.
 Those interims tended to occur at times convenient for the bulk of participants, which was convenient for most but could exclude those in less common time zones.